pauloavelar/go-tlv/README.md

 ### Main advantages

 * Very flexible, easy to extend and change as needed
-* Messages can be easily parsed/displayed as a hierarchical tree-like structure
+* Messages can be easily decoded/displayed as a hierarchical tree-like structure
-* New tags can be added/moved without breaking parser compatibility
+* New tags can be added/moved without breaking decoder compatibility
 * Searching for specific tags in long payloads is easy and efficient

 ### Format